Generic selectors

 See Also Romanian Culture

-Constantin Lecca (1807–1887) was a celebrated Romanian painter of the 19th century.
-Influenced by Neoclassicism and Romanticism, he depicted scenes from Romanian history and folklore with precision.
+Constantin Lecca (1807–1887) was a key figure in Romanian art during the 19th century.
+Influenced by Neoclassicism and Romanticism, he painted important scenes from Romanian history and folklore with great detail.
+Lecca’s portraits stand out for their sensitivity and realism.

 Lady Reading a Musical Score